Louriz/Louriz.github.io/about.md

 permalink: /about/
 ---

-I'm a third year undergraduate student currently studying at UCLA and majoring in computer science.
+I'm a third year undergraduate student currently studying at IMT Atlantique and majoring in Data Science.

-I'm passionate about applying my knowledge of computer science and machine learning to areas in healthcare where we can really engineer better solutions for helping doctors and taking care of patients.
-In my mind, machine learning and computer science really have the power to make the gradual shift to preventative instead of reactionary healthcare.
-If you're working in the healthcare or medical fields, don't hesitate to reach out if you think there's an opportunity for collaboration.
-Would love to discuss.
+I'm passionate about applying my knowledge of Data Science and machine learning to many areas such as industrial, healthcare and climat.

-**Email me if you're looking to collaborate on future projects.
+**Email me if you're looking for a Data Scientist.
 Always open to new opportunities**

 ### Internships